awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-debugging.md

 As well as being reported in the console and in the response from `DescribeProjectVersions`, the error is reported in the manifest summary along with any other terminal manifest content errors\.
 For more information, see [Understanding the manifest summary](tm-debugging-summary.md)\.

-Non terminal JSON Line errors are also reported in seperate training and testing validation results manifests\.
+Non terminal JSON Line errors are also reported in separate training and testing validation results manifests\.
 The non\-terminal JSON Line errors found by Amazon Rekognition Custom Labels are not necessarily related to the manifest content error\(s\) that stop training\.
 For more information, see [Understanding training and testing validation result manifests](tm-debugging-scope-json-line.md)\.

 You must fix manifest content errors before you can train your model\.